-- 78. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully alleged herein. - 79.
-Plaintiff brings this claim individually and on behalf of the other members of the Tuition Class and in the alternative to the breach of contract claim brought on behalf of Plaintiff and the other members of the Tuition Class. - 80.
-The University has received a benefit at the expense of Plaintiff and other members of the Tuition Class to which it is not entitled.
+77. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully alleged herein.

+78. Plaintiff brings this claim individually and on behalf of the other members of the Tuition Class and in the alternative to the breach of contract claim brought on behalf of Plaintiff and the other members of the Tuition Class.

+79. The University has received a benefit at the expense of Plaintiff and other members of the Tuition Class to which it is not entitled.
 Plaintiff and other members of the Tuition Class accepted charges and paid substantial tuition for live in-person instruction in brick and mortar classrooms and did not receive the full benefit of their bargain.
-Accordingly, the University should reduce charges and return the monies paid for tuition for the Winter 2020 semester by Plaintiff and other members of the Tuition Class.
-Equity demands the return of value of the difference between one half of one semester of instruction on online distance learning platforms versus one half of one semester of live in-person instruction in brick and mortar classrooms. - 81.
-The University has been unjustly enriched by refusing to reduce charges and by retaining the monies paid by Plaintiff and other members of the Tuition Class for live in-person instruction in brick and mortar classrooms without providing the services for which those monies were to be paid.
-Equity requires that the University reduce charges and return a portion of the monies paid in tuition to Plaintiff and other members of the Tuition Class.
+Accordingly, the University should reduce outstanding charges and return a portion of money paid for tuition for the Spring 2020 semester by Plaintiff and other members of the Tuition Class.
+Equity demands the return of the difference between the value of one half of one semester of instruction on online distance learning platforms versus the value of one half of one semester of live in-person instruction in brick and mortar classrooms.

+80. The University has been unjustly enriched by refusing to refund money paid by Plaintiff and other members of the Tuition Class for live in-person instruction in brick and mortar classrooms without providing the services for which those funds were to be paid.
+Equity requires that the University return a portion of the amounts paid in tuition to Plaintiff and other members of the Tuition Class.